AbuCarlo/CodingChallenges/ccwc/README.md

 ## Scope

-All functionality described here is implemented: https://man7.org/linux/man-pages/man1/wc.1.html
+All functionality described here is implemented: https://www.gnu.org/software/coreutils/manual/html_node/wc-invocation.html#wc-invocation, as of 2024-11-05.

 The source for `wc` is at https://github.com/coreutils/coreutils/blob/master/src/wc.c.